zilishen/documentation/content/nms/nim/how-to/nginx/manage-access-to-templates-and-template-submissions.md

 3. **Navigate to User Management:**
    - Select **Users** from the left navigation menu to manage individual users or **User Groups** for managing access at a group level.

-4. **Manage Permissions for Resource Objects:**
+4. **Define Access to Templates and Template Submissions:**
-   - If necessary, [create or edit roles]({{< relref "/nms/admin-guides/rbac/create-roles.md" >}}) to specify access to different resource objects like Templates and Template Submissions.
+   - To ensure proper management of NGINX configurations, [create or edit roles]({{< relref "/nms/admin-guides/rbac/create-roles.md" >}}) to specify access to Templates and Template Submissions.
 This may involve defining CRUD permissions specific to the needs of managing NGINX configurations.

+   - Restricting access to Templates is essential for overseeing who has the authority to create and modify templates.
+This responsibility generally falls to individuals in administrative roles who have a comprehensive understanding of NGINX configurations.

+   - Restricting access to Template Submissions limits who can make changes to submitted template inputs.
+For example, this role could be allocated to application development teams, enabling them to deploy and self-manage their application's settings.

 5. **Assign or Modify Roles:**
    - For individual users, select a user from the list and click **Edit User**.
 For user groups, select a group and click **Edit**.